 The 7 Best Options Trading Courses

-The draw toward trading options is obvious — you can generate higher percentage gains in shorter periods of time than you can trading stocks.
+The draw toward trading options is obvious: when done well, you can generate far higher returns than you can trading stocks.

 Disclaimer: Trading options is risky and complex.
 Be sure you know your max risk and understand all of the implications before placing a trade.

-1. Benzinga Options: best options learning platform overall
+1. Benzinga Pattern Trader Pro: best options learning platform overall

 - Our rating: